H. P. Lovecraft: Marriage and New York

 Lovecraft's aunts disapproved of his relationship with Sonia.
 Lovecraft and Greene married on March 3, 1924, and relocated to her Brooklyn apartment at 259 Parkside Avenue; she thought he needed to leave Providence to flourish and was willing to support him financially.
-Greene, who had been married before, later said Lovecraft had performed satisfactorily as a lover, though she had to take the initiative in all aspects of the relationship.
+Greene, who had been married before, later said Lovecraft performed satisfactorily as a lover, but she had to take the initiative in all aspects of the relationship.
 She attributed Lovecraft's passive nature to a stultifying upbringing by his mother.
 Lovecraft's weight increased to 200 lb on his wife's home cooking.

-He was enthralled by New York, and, in what was informally dubbed the Kalem Club, he acquired a group of encouraging intellectual and literary friends who urged him to submit stories to Weird Tales.
+He was enthralled by New York City, and, in what was informally dubbed the Kalem Club, he acquired a group of encouraging intellectual and literary friends who urged him to submit stories to Weird Tales.
 Its editor, Edwin Baird, accepted many of Lovecraft's stories for the ailing publication, including "Under the Pyramids", which was ghostwritten for Harry Houdini.
 Established informally some years before Lovecraft arrived in New York, the core Kalem Club members were boys' adventure novelist Henry Everett McNeil, the lawyer and anarchist writer James Ferdinand Morton Jr., and the poet Reinhardt Kleiner.

 On January 1, 1925, Sonia moved from Parkside to Cleveland in response to a job opportunity, and Lovecraft left for a small first-floor apartment on 169 Clinton Street "at the edge of Red Hook"—a location which came to discomfort him greatly.
 Later that year, the Kalem Club's four regular attendees were joined by Lovecraft along with his protégé Frank Belknap Long, bookseller George Willard Kirk, and Samuel Loveman.
 Loveman was Jewish, but he and Lovecraft became close friends in spite of the latter's antisemitic attitudes.
-By the 1930s, writer and publisher Herman Charles Koenig would be one of the last to become involved with the Kalem Club.
+By the 1930s, writer and publisher Herman Charles Koenig was one of the last to become involved with the Kalem Club.